 Day 8, Surama and Environs: This morning we will rise before dawn for an expedition to see a very special bird, the incomparable Harpy Eagle.
-This, the largest eagle in the world, (although the Phillipine Eagle weighs more), is one of the most sought-after species among birders world-wide.
-We will drive a short distance through the forest in 4×4 vehicles to a trailhead.
-From there, the hike to the Harpy Eagle nest site is about an hour each way on flat terrain.
-We won't know if the eagles are actively nesting until shortly before the trip, but we have a chance of seeing them in the area even if their nest is inactive when we visit.
+This, the largest eagle in the world, (although the Phillipine Eagle weighs more), is one of the most sought-after species among birders world-wide We will drive a short distance through the forest to a trailhead, from there we will hike the rest of the way to the Burro Burro River.
+We will head down river to the nesting site by boat.
+We often see birds like Green-and-Rufous Kingfisher, Ringed and Amazon Kingfisher along the river.
+In addition, birds like Cocoi Heron, Great Black Hawk, Greentailed Jacamar, White-collared Swallow, Guianan Streaked Antwren, Great Antshrike and Blackchinned Antbird are some of the other birds we see along the river.
 The Harpy Eagle nests approximately every 2-3 years.
 The female sometime lays two eggs and takes nearly two months to incubate them.
 When the chicks hatch, the stronger of the two usually pushes the weaker from the nest; Harpy Eagles raise only one chick at a time.
 When a young chick is being fed, the male brings food to the female and young about once every 3.5 days.
 As the chick grows and both adults are hunting, they bring food to the nest about every 2.5 days.
-Typically, the fledgling eaglet is "branch-hopping" at the age of 4 - 6 months, and it will stay within 100 meters of the nest for more than a year after that, as the parents continue to provide its food.
+Typically, the fledgling eaglet is "branch-hopping" at the age of 4-6 months, and it will stay within 100 meters of the nest for more than a year after that, as the parents continue to provide its food.
 Even after the young eagle flies, the parents will continue to provide some food for another year or so and the birds will stay in the general vicinity of the nest.